 The cost of each Kybella treatment depends on the size of the fatty area being treated.
 On average, the price of each Kybella treatment session will range between $600 and $1100, depending on the size of the fatty area being treated.
 Multiple treatment sessions may be required to achieve results.
 Alternatives to Kybella would be neck liposuction.
 Our clinic has been chosen to be among the first clinics in the world to offer Kybella and we are a national research site and training center for Kybella.

-If you are interested in Kybella or other rejuvenation procedures offered by Naficy Plastic Surgery & Rejuvenation Center please contact us for a no charge consultation.
+If you are interested in Kybella or other rejuvenation procedures offered by Naficy Plastic Surgery & Rejuvenation Center please contact us to schedule a consultation and/or treatment with one of our expert injectors.
 You will find our staff to be knowledgeable, professional, accommodating, and honest.

 Patient ReviewsView »